The Atiyah conjecture for the Hecke algebra of the infinite dihedral group: The -action on

 First we rule out the case where $M$ and $N$ do not have a basis of eigenvectors.
 In particular, $M$ and $N$ will only have one eigenvalue in this case, and it will be equal to $+1$ or $-1$.

 \begin{lemma} If $M$ (and hence $N$) does not have linearly independent eigenvectors and the initial vectors $\bm$ and $\bn$ are not both zero, then $\sum_{w}|x_w|^2=\infty$. \end{lemma}

-\begin{proof}{} Assume without loss of generality that $\bm$ is nonzero, and let $\chi\in\{1,-1\}$ be the eigenvalue for $M$.
+\begin{proof}{} Without loss of generality, we can assume that $\bm$ is nonzero.
+Let $\chi\in\{1,-1\}$ be the eigenvalue for $M$.
 Since the $\chi$- eigenspace for $M$ is $1$-dimensional, the Jordan form for $M$ will be upper triangular with $\chi$ on the diagonal and a $1$ in the upper corner.
 It follows that there exists a basis $\{\bm_1,\bm_2\}$ such that

 Writing $\bm=a\bm_1+b\bm_2$, we then have

 Since $a$ and $b$ are not both zero and $\chi=\pm 1$, the sequence $M^n\bm$ does not converge to zero. \end{proof}

 Now assume $M$ and $N$ each have linearly independent eigenvectors $\bm_1,\bm_2$ and $\bn_1,\bn_2$, respectively.
 Since $M$ and $N$ have the same eigenvalues, we can assume further that $\bm_i$ and $\bn_i$ correspond to the same eigenvalue, which we denote by $\chi_i$.
 Since $\chi_1\chi_2=1$, we also assume $|\chi_1|\geq 1\geq|\chi_2|>0$.
 Our next step is to rule out the case where either of the initial vectors has a nonzero component in the direction of the $\chi_1$-eigenvector.